yijiangh/compas_rpc_example/README.rst

 2. ``cd`` to the folder of your package (where ``setup.py`` lives) and type in ``pip install -e .``.
 This will install the package to your conda environment using the ``develop`` mode, which allows your change to be used immediately.
+Read more about ``-e`` flag in the `editable install <https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs>`_ section in pip's doc.
 3. Run ``python -m compas_rhino.install -p <package_name>``

 Restart Rhino, and you should be good to go!